MorrisMA/M65C02A/README.md

 -------------------

 This project provides a synthesizable enhanced version of the 6502/65C02 processor core.
-The M65C02A soft-core processor that implements the instruction set architecture (ISA) of the 6502/65C02 microprocessors as exemplified by the instruction set of the WDC W65C02S.
+The M65C02A soft-core processor implements the instruction set architecture (ISA) of the 6502/65C02 microprocessors as exemplified by the instruction set of the WDC W65C02S.
 The M65C02A soft-core processor features a completely reworked microprogrammed control structure compared to that used in the preceding M65C02 project.
 The basic logic structure of the core has been significantly altered to allow the implementation of a significantly enhanced 8/16-bit version of the 6502/65C02 processors.

 This release supercedes any prior releases and provides the completed version of the planned M65C02A soft-core processor.
 As provided, the M65C02A soft-core